Applying for a Home

 To carry out our vision, we partner with individuals and families from application through construction to when the keys are handed over.

-Habitat’s path to homeownership is an important and in-depth process, requiring hard work, time and dedication.
+Habitat’s path to home ownership is an important and in-depth process, requiring hard work, time and dedication.
 But this helps to ensure the long-term success of Habitat homeowners.
 It may take a over a year from the time of application before a family can move into their Habitat home.

 To qualify for a Habitat home, you MUST:

 - Have lived or worked in Effingham County for twelve months prior to the date of the application.

 - Have a housing need such as a leaky roof, rotting wood, high utility costs, overcrowding, unsafe/inadequate conditions, or have a rent payment that is too high for your income.
 A home visit by members of the Habitat for Humanity Family Selection Committee is required.

 - Be willing to become a Habitat Partner by agreeing to perform 250-500 hours of “sweat equity” by working on your house and other Habitat projects, attending home buyer education classes and homeowner meetings; and committing to maintain your new home, and neighborhood.

 - Have sufficient, reliable, and verifiable income to pay the mortgage payment and initial down payment, and an acceptable credit history.
 A fee will be charged each applicant to obtain a current credit report.
 Income limits vary by family size.
 For example, the maximum income for a family of four is $43,020.